gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **13w21a**
 - Updating Mobs from this version into future version will allow for unobtainable variants of mobs due to speed change
 - Wild Horses can be saddled in this version

+**1.6.3-1**
+- Bounding boxes now save with the world.
+In order for current structures (witch huts, nether fortresses, etc.) to be saved to the world file, the player must load the appropriate chunks within the game manually.
+After this is completed, structures will be compatible in all snapshots starting with snapshot.
+All these bounding boxes will not be obtainable in their current locations in future versions.
+- These bounding boxes are stored in structure files, which are generated when the respective structure is loaded.
+These files are Village.dat, Fortress.dat, Temple.dat, Mineshaft.dat, and Stronghold.dat.
+All of these files will be discontinued in a future version.

+**1.6.4 Build 1 Classroom-1 (EDU)**
+- A file called forcedchunks.dat generates within the world save folder, which will become unobtainable in non edu versions

+**13w36a-1**
+- A method of block transmutation is now possible.
+This method works by firing an arrow, then pushing the arrow with a piston so it is floating, and then breaking the block it was previously on and replacing it with a golden pressure plate.
+This allows for several invalid data value blocks, and an easy form of update suppression by creating 6 sided pistons
+- Crafting a Carrot on a Stick with a Fishing Rod that is enchanted with Lure and Luck of the Sea allowing for a Carrot on A Stick with Lure and Luck of the Sea enchantments
+- Silk Touch and Luck of the Sea can be applied on the same enchanted book
+- Currently reloading a villager removes the second buy slot item.
+This allows for free enchantment trades on clerics and it only costs a book for an enchanted book, as well as gravel to flint conversion for free.
+These will all be unobtainable trades in future versions.
+- Statistics do not track data values.
+This means that when crafting any color dye, it increases the statistic for ink sacs.
+The ink sac crafted statistic will be unobtainable in future verions.
+- Items and blocks that are normally unobtainable can have various statistics associated with them, allowing for discontinued statistics by extension.
+Examples include bedrock placed.
+There is also the special case of command blocks placed.
+In future versions command blocks will no longer be able to be placed in survival, meaning that the statistic is both discontinued by block type and by statistic value.
+- Enchantments are not applied properly either through anvils of enchanting tables, resulting in items with an empty enchantment tag.
+These items all have a discontinued nbt tag by having no enchantments yet still having the enchantments tag.
+- The empty enchantments also apply to villager trades, allowing for cleric villagers to sell enchanted armor without enchantments.
+This trade will become unobtainable in future versions.

+**13w37a**
+- Enchanted Books in loot table chests do not have enchantments
+- Chunk regeneration can occur by mining a powered redstone lamp with silk touch.
+This allows for an assortment of unobtainable block configurations.
+- Removed several technical blocks, these are: bed (26), piston head and extension (34 & 36), redstone wire (55), wheat crops (59), standing and wall sign (63 & 68), wooden and iron door (64 & 71), lit redstone ore (74), unlit redstone torch (75), sugar cane (83), cake (92), unpowered and powered repeater (93 & 94), locked chest (95), pumpkin and melon stem (104 & 105), nether wart (115), brewing stand (117), cauldron (118), lit redstone lamp (124), tripwire (132), flower pot (140), skull (144), and unpowered and powered comparator (149 & 150).
+The locked chest will convert to stained glass in the future if it is kept unloaded until the addition of stained glass.

+**13w37b**
+- Bounding boxes now save with the world.
+In order for current structures (witch huts, nether fortresses, etc.) to be saved to the world file, the player must load the appropriate chunks within the game manually.
+After this is completed, structures will be compatible in all snapshots starting with snapshot.
+All these bounding boxes will not be obtainable in their current locations in future versions.
+- These bounding boxes are stored in structure files, which are generated when the respective structure is loaded.
+These files are Village.dat, Fortress.dat, Temple.dat, Mineshaft.dat, and Stronghold.dat.
+All of these files will be discontinued in a future version.

+**13w49a**
+- Added Chicken Jockeys.
+Chickens in chicken jockeys currently lay eggs, as the "IsJockey" tag does not exist yet.
+Chickens also maintain agression against the player after the zombie is dead, despite not being able to deal damage.